 When your son or daughter becomes involved in youth sporting activities after school or during the summer, you should understand several important guidelines.
+First of all, I know it may be crazy when you have lots of kids in one car so just be calm and drive safely.
+Don´t get stressed if you get into an accident because the Car accident lawyers that I hired were really helpful.

 1: Emphasis the Importance of Sportsmanship